TimVN/GMTimeLine/README.md

 | mode       | <code>WaitingMode</code> | Waiting mode                         |
 | properties | <code>Struct</code>      | Properties to apply to each instance |

+`WaitingMode` is an enum with the following values:

+`Default` - Will simply create the instances and consider the event finished

+`Destroy` - Will consider the event finished when all instances are destroyed

+**Attention!**

+If you want to use the `Destroy` mode, you must call `destroy(id)` on your instances to signal the timeline that they are destroyed.
+The function will destroy the instance.

 <a name="every"></a>

 ## every(func, data) ⇒ <code>Struct.Timeline</code>